Freecs11/The_Last_Floor/README.md

 - First-person perspective
 - player controller ( mouse + keyboard)
 - interraction with the environment

-## Future Features
-We plan to add the following features in future updates:
 - Inventory system
-- Multiplayer support ( if possible )
-- Enhanced graphics and sound effects
-- More levels and quests
 - Randomized events and encounters
-- Combat system
+- Gameplay mechanics (puzzles, stealth, combat, etc.)
-- Various enemies and obstacles to overcome
+- sound effects and background music according to the game's atmosphere
-- Item collection and usage
-- Multiple levels and quests

 ## Technologies Used
-The game is being developed using Unity 2021.3.24f1 and programmed in C#.
-We are using Git for version control and GitHub for collaboration.
+The game was developed using the Unity game engine and C# programming language. for the 3D models we opted for solutions online and also a small part of the models were made by us using Blender.
+The sound effects and background music were obtained from online sources and were edited to fit the game's atmosphere.

-We are also using Trello to manage our project tasks and track progress.
+We also used Trello to manage our project tasks and track progress.
 Trello allows us to create and organize tasks, assign them to team members, and track their status.

-And finally we are also using Discord/Whatsapp for team communication.
-We use these platforms to discuss project-related issues, share ideas and feedback, and coordinate our efforts.

 ## Participants
-This game is being developed as part of a university project by the following team of developers:
+This game was developed as part of a university project by the following team of developers:
         1. Rachid Bouhmad
         2. Ilyes Sais
         3. Zidane Ben Lamlih
-        4. Badara Tall
-        5. Yasmine Tellache

 ## Context
-This game project is being developed as part of a university course and is currently in early development.
+This game project was developed as part of a university course and was voted as one the top projects done by the students.

 ## License
 No License as of now .